 Growth in LEI Issuance

 Going into 2017, less than 500,000 LEIs had been issued to date.
-According to the Global Legal Entity Identifier Foundation (GLEIF), nearly 1.2 million LEIs have been issued as June 2018.3 While there was a significant drop in the number of LEIs issued from the first to second quarter of 2018 – approximately 71,300 LEIs were issued in Q2 compared to 167,000 in Q1 – there remains an overall issuance increase of 6.3%.
+According to the Global Legal Entity Identifier Foundation (GLEIF), nearly 1.2 million LEIs have been issued as of June 2018.3 While there was a significant drop in the number of LEIs issued from the first to second quarter of 2018 – approximately 71,300 LEIs were issued in Q2 compared to 167,000 in Q1 – there remains an overall issuance increase of 6.3%.

 There are some significant regulations underpinning this increased use of LEIs.
 The European Union (EU) revised Markets in Financial Instruments Directive (MiFID II) and Regulation (MiFIR), effective January 2018, obligates investment firms to identify all of their clients who are legal persons with an LEI before providing any services that may trigger transaction reporting requirements.4